 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-When you need an easy side dish, try this recipe for No Drain Instant Pot Mashed Potatoes.
+When you need an easy side dish, try this recipe for No-Drain Instant Pot Mashed Potatoes using almond milk.
 This is a one-pot recipe that is perfect for holidays or just a casual dinner.
-This healthier version of a classic recipe has dairy-free and vegan options.

 • Total Time: 33 minutes